FELA: A Multi-Agent Evolutionary System for Feature Engineering of Industrial Event Log Data

 We further investigate the feature correlation patterns in FELA by analyzing the Pearson correlation heatmap of the aforementioned 22 features, as visualized in Figure~\ref{fig: case-study correlation}.
 The analysis reveals that features derived from the same idea exhibit stronger intra-idea correlation.
 This phenomenon aligns with expectations, as features originating from the same semantic insight naturally share underlying conceptual foundations.
 Conversely, inter-idea feature correlations remain relatively low, indicating that FELA successfully explores diverse regions of the feature space.
 This structured exploration strategy demonstrates FELA's capability to conduct steerable feature generation while maintaining semantic interpretability.
 The framework effectively balances between exploiting productive semantic directions and exploring novel feature combinations, resulting in both discriminative power and explanatory value.
 In Figure~\ref{fig:big_knowledge_base}, we visualize the sampled knowledge database after evolution on the Taobao dataset.
-We can easily trace the evolution of knowledge base structure, as well as understand the evolutionary trajectories between the ideas and associated features.
+It is a super set of the selected features.
+Green denotes synthesized ideas.
+Purple denotes new ideas.
+Red denotes original ideas.
+Light blue denotes derived features.
+Thus, we can easily trace the evolution of the knowledge base structure, as well as understand the evolutionary trajectories between the ideas and associated features.